brandonmanggo/IS3107_G2/README.md

 ### Python Scripts

-Run the following commands in the "main" directory
+Run the following commands in the "main" directory.

 #### Open a terminal and run Consumer.
 `python3 consumer.py`.